This document describes how to request, install, trust, and renew certain types of certificates on Cisco ASA Software managed with ASDM.

 Q. What is a PKCS12?

 A. In cryptography, PKCS12 defines an archive file format created to store many cryptography objects as a single file.
-It is commonly used to bundle a private key with its X.509 certificate or to bundle all the members of a chain of trust.
+It is commonly used to bundle a private key with its X.509 certificate or to bundle all members of a chain of trust.

 Q. What is a CSR?

-A. In public key infrastructure (PKI) systems, a certificate signing request (also CSR or certification request) is a message sent from an applicant to a registration authority of the public key infrastructure in order to apply for a digital Identity Certificate.
+A. In public key infrastructure (PKI) systems, a certificate signing request (also CSR or certification request) is a message sent from an applicant to a registration authority of the public key infrastructure to apply for a digital Identity Certificate.
 It usually contains the public key for which the certificate can be issued, information that is used to identify the signed certificate (such as a domain name in Subject) and integrity protection (for example, a digital signature).

 Q. Where is the password of the PKCS12?